 Discover the history of the UK's leading bowel cancer charity and the milestones we've achieved.

-- Patrick Dolan sets up The Britta Dolan Memorial Cancer Fund, after his wife, Britta Dolan, dies from bowel cancer.
+- Patrick Dolan set up The Britta Dolan Memorial Cancer Fund, after his wife, Britta Dolan, died from bowel cancer.
 Patrick was frustrated with the lack of treatment options and support for bowel cancer patients in the UK, which meant he had to turn to specialists in America.

-- Dr Allen-Mersh publishes key research findings into the importance of treatment for liver metastases in bowel cancer patients.
+- Dr Allen-Mersh published key research findings into the importance of treatment for liver metastases in bowel cancer patients.

-- Our research nurses receive an increasing numbers of enquiries from people newly diagnosed who were confused and unsure of how to approach and question their doctors.
+- Our research nurses received an increasing numbers of enquiries from people newly diagnosed who were confused and unsure of how to approach and question their doctors.

 - The charity was renamed Colon Cancer Concern (CCC).

-- A 24-hour information line is set up to help answer the growing number of enquiries about bowel cancer, operated by trained volunteers.
+- A 24-hour information line was set up to help answer the growing number of enquiries about bowel cancer, operated by trained volunteers.